puffscoin/meteor-dapp-wallet/README.md

 This will generate the files in the `../build` folder.

 Navigating to `index.html` will start the app, but you will need to serve it over a local server like [MAMP](https://www.mamp.info).

 ---

-To deploy to the **wallet.ethereum.org** site, execute these commands:

-    $ git checkout gh-pages
-    $ git merge develop
-    $ cd app
-    $ meteor-build-client ../build --path "/"

-And push (or PR) your changes to the `gh-pages` branch.

----